Here you can read about the SOLiDi-related news and planned workshops and training events

 In this closing conference of the European Training Network ‘Solidarity in Diversity’ (SOLiDi) (www.solidi.eu), our aim is to bring together academics and practitioners and experts from civil society and the public sector across Europe to foster dialogue and exchange on innovative forms of solidarity in diversity.
 Next to presenting the research and practice-based findings of the 15 doctoral researchers in the SOLiDi project, we invite contributions from other scholars from various disciplines, including social work, sociology, geography, political science, educational sciences and anthropology, to submit a paper that speaks to place and/or practice based understandings of solidarity in diversity.

-If interested, please submit an 400 word abstract for consideration to Stijn Oosterlynck (Stijn.Oosterlynck@uantwerpen.be) and Anke De Malsche (anke.demalsche@uantwerpen.be) no later than June 10, 2024.
+If interested, please submit an 400 word abstract for consideration to Stijn Oosterlynck (Stijn.Oosterlynck@uantwerpen.be) and Anke De Malsche (Anke.DeMalsche@uantwerpen.be) no later than June 10, 2024.
 Participants will be notified by 21 June.
-The fee for participating in the conference will be around 50 Euro.
+The fee for participating in the conference will be 60 Euro.

 Workshop 3.2.
 Joint reflection on cases: articulating public pedagogies and policy and organizational strategies for solidarity in diversity